Brody-Clark/cpplot2d/README.md

 ## About

-**cpplot2d** is a cross-platform, header-only 2D plotting library for C++ designed for speed and simplicity.
+**cpplot2d** is a cross-platform, single header-only 2D plotting library for C++ designed for speed and simplicity.
 The library is:

 - Easy to use (a single header file to include and simple API)
 - Self-contained (no external dependencies)